mithun218/DataScienceCourse/README.md

 # DataScienceCourse
-This repository contains all the assignment required for certified dat science course in Cousera.
+This repository contains all the assignments required for the certified data science course on Coursera.